yahiasuw/MMsuit/docs/FunctionalSpecsDoc.md

 ## 1. Application Features

 ### 1.1 **User Interface (UI) Overview**
-The GUI will be intuitive, with drag-menu functionality for uploading data files and input fields for manually entering kinetic parameters.
+The GUI will be intuitive, with two main tabs; one for uploading data files and input fields for manually entering kinetic parameters, the other is for Simulation.
 The UI will contain:

 - **File Upload Interface**: Allows users to upload CSV files containing experimental data.
 - **Data Input Fields**: Users can manually input values for various kinetic parameters (e.g., substrate concentration, enzyme concentration, reaction rates, $K_m$, $V_{max}$, etc.).
 - **Results Output**: Displays computed results such as $K_m$, $V_{max}$, $k_{cat}$, and $t_{1/2}$.
-- **Plotting Area**: Provides dynamic plots (Michaelis-Menten curve, Lineweaver-Burk plot, Eadie-Hofstee plot) based on the input or simulated data.
+- **Plotting Area**: Provides dynamic plots (Michaelis-Menten curve, Lineweaver-Burk plot) based on the input or simulated data.

 ### 1.2 **Core Functionality**